-As FFTF Partners work to improve conditions for farms, fish, and flood risk, there are a number of threats and concerns working against all three interests in our floodplains.
+As FFTF Partners work to improve conditions for farms, fish, and flood risk, there are a number of challenges facing all three interests in our floodplains.

-Floods themselves threaten lives and property, inundate and damage farms, can disrupt habitat, and strain or stress flood control infrastructure.
+Floods threaten lives and property, inundate and damage farms, can disrupt habitat, and strain flood control infrastructure.

-Development in the floodplain reduces the land base available for agriculture, curtails opportunities to restore habitat for fish and wildlife, and puts more people, homes, and infrastructure at risk through increased flooding.
+Development in the floodplain reduces the land base available for agriculture, limits opportunities to restore habitat for fish and wildlife, and puts people, homes, and infrastructure at risk during flood events.

-Flood response and repair costs are increasing at the same time state and federal funding is decreasing.
+Flood response and repair costs are increasing in the face of limited funding from state and federal government sources.